-Food Policy for Food Justice:Women of Color & The Fight for Food Justice hen people think of farmers in the United States, the image that most people have is a man.
+Food Policy for Food Justice: # 3 Women of Color & The Fight for Food Justice hen people think of farmers in the United States, the image that most people have is a man.
 For the most part this is true, especially with the onset of industrial agriculture, where men operate machines to produce food.
+However, globally, women dominate food production.
+According to the United Nation's Food and Agriculture Organization (FAO), women produce about 80% of the world's food.

-"Women, historical creators of knowledge in agriculture and food, continue to produce 80% of food in the poorest countries, are currently the main guardians of biodiversity and crop seeds, being the more
+"Women, historical creators of knowledge in agriculture and food, continue to produce 80% of food in the poorest countries, are currently the main guardians of biodiversity and crop seeds, being the more affected by neo-liberal and sexist policies."